nikhil-vytla/nikhilvytla.com/pages/posts/supporting-oss.md

 - **A tragedy of the commons**: Everyone benefits but few contribute to maintenance
 - **Single points of failure**: Key maintainers become irreplaceable bottlenecks

-Some great organizations have begun addressing this.
+Some innovative organizations have begun addressing this.
 [ESLint forwards sponsorships to dependencies](https://eslint.org/blog/2022/02/paying-contributors-sponsoring-projects/), and the [Open Source Security Foundation](https://openssf.org/) coordinates security improvements.
 These efforts are promising, but they're only the start!

 ## A List of Projects to Consider Supporting